Weimax Wines & Spirits

 Grgich departed shortly after and partnered with a coffee guy (Austin Hills of Hills Brothers) and started what is now Grgich Hills Cellar.

 Jim Barrett's son, Bo Barrett, has been the winemaker since the 1982 vintage, though he's been involved at the winery since 1972.
-In the movie "Bottle Shock," father and son periodically get into a boxing ring by the winery and duke it out, Dad seeming to get the better of things.
+In the movie "Bottle Shock," father and son periodically get into a boxing ring by the winery and duke it out, Dad seeming to get the better of things, at least in the movie.

 MOUNT EDEN VINEYARDS